Surgical Site Infection

 There are a number of ways to prevent surgical infection:

-- Tell your surgeon if you have diabetes.
+- Tell your surgeon and care team if you have diabetes.
 Maintaining a normal blood sugar is important to prevent infection.

-- Tell your surgeon about all medications you are taking and the reason.
+- Tell your surgeon and care team about all medications you are taking and the reason.

-- Follow the instructions given to you for bathing before your procedure.
+- Follow the instructions your care team has given you on how to bathe before your procedure.

 - Keep warm before and after surgery.
 Wear warm cloths and wrap in blankets before and after surgery.
-Body temperature has a major influence on the risk of infection after surgery and the surgical team will keep you warm during the procedure.
+Body temperature has a major influence on the risk of infection after surgery.
+The surgical team will keep you warm during the procedure.

 - Wash your hands before touching the wound or changing dressings.